moneytree/rubocop-config/README.md

 ### Why

-At Moneytree, many of our services are build on Ruby and Rails.
+At Moneytree, many of our services are built on Ruby and Rails.
 As our team grows larger, it is necessary to keep all our codes in similar coding styles, while providing some level of flexibility to developers.